Expressions

 Example 3:

-In the below image we have a dataset (DS) in Application Builder containing associations of the Definition Person with the attributes Age, Gender, Income and Scope.
+In the below image we have a dataset (DS) in Application Builder containing instances of the Definition Person with the attributes Age, Gender, Income and Scope.

 We want to add two other columns which should show the percentage for each person’s income and scope according to the total income/scope for people of the same Gender and Age.
 So, if two people/rows have the same age and gender the percentage will show according to the total sum of these two incomes and scopes.
 To achieve this we can use the below expression in a result matrix: